-This option is only available on improved grassland that is receiving over 50 kg/ha nitrogen per year as organic or inorganic fertilisers.
+OK1 is only available on improved grassland that is stocked at more than 1.00 LU/ha.
+EK1 is only available on improved grassland that is receiving over 50 kg/ha nitrogen per year as organic or inorganic fertilisers.

 - Patch size must be no more than 0.5 ha.
-You may have no more than one patch for every 10 ha of land eligible for this option and, as far as possible, patches must be distributed evenly across your farm. - Do not apply any fertilisers, manures or lime. - Only apply herbicides to spot-treat or weed-wipe for the control of injurious weeds (ie creeping and spear thistles, curled and broad-leaved docks or common ragwort) or invasive non-native species (eg Himalayan balsam, rhododendron or Japanese knotweed). - After establishment, cut no more than once every five years to allow the development of tussocky grass and low scrub.
-Do not cut during the bird-breeding season (1 March to 31 August). - Do not graze.
+You may have no more than one patch for every 10 ha of land eligible for this option and, as far as possible, patches must be distributed evenly across your farm. - Do not apply any fertilisers, manures or lime. - Control injurious weeds (ie creeping and spear thistles, curled and broad-leaved docks and common ragwort) or invasive non-native species (eg Himalayan balsam, rhododendron or Japanese knotweed) or bracken by selective trimming or manual removal. - Only apply herbicides to spot-treat or weed-wipe for the control of injurious weeds (ie creeping and spear thistles, curled and broad-leaved docks or common ragwort) or invasive non-native species (eg Himalayan balsam, rhododendron or Japanese knotweed). - After establishment, cut no more than once every five years to allow the development of tussocky grass and low scrub.
+Do not cut during the bird breeding season (1 March to 31 August). - Do not graze.

 Please note that any areas containing scrub may become ineligible for SPS payments and would have to be removed from your SPS claim form.
 Please refer to the SPS Handbook and any supplements for more information, details in Appendix 2.
-Scrub areas are still eligible for ELS points.
+Scrub areas are still eligible for OELS or ELS points.
 Please see Appendix 6 for a definition of scrub for SPS purposes.

-EK2 Permanent grassland with low inputs
+OK2/EK2 Permanent grassland with low inputs